Nivkh languages: Orthography

+b. ⟨Рш рш⟩ is the form used in Amur Nivkh.

+c.
+Used to block palatalisation of /t/, /d/, /n/ before ⟨я⟩, ⟨и⟩, ⟨ё⟩, ⟨ю⟩.

+d.
+Used to palatalise /t/, /d/, /n/ at the end of syllables.

-Other letters of the Russian alphabet are only used for Russian loan words.
-Various allographs of the letters with descenders are found, and er may take either a breve or a caron.
-The allographs listed first in the table above are the choice of Нивх диф, the only Nivkh newspaper.
+The letters Ш (when not used in ⟨рш⟩) and Щ are only used in Russian loanwords.
+Various allographs of the letters with descenders are found, and er may take either a caron or a breve.
+The allographs in the parenthesis in the table above are the choice of Нивх диф, the only Nivkh newspaper.

-The letters Д, Н and Т stands for two sounds each.
-When they are followed by a iotized vowel letter, or at the end of a syllable followed by ь, they stand for the affricate or palatal consonants //d͜ʒ, ɲ, t͜ʃ//; otherwise they stand for the alveolar consonants //d, n, t//.
+When the letters ⟨т⟩, ⟨д⟩, and ⟨н⟩ are followed by a iotated vowel letter such as ⟨я⟩, ⟨е⟩, ⟨и⟩, ⟨ё⟩, ⟨ю⟩, or at the end of a syllable followed by ⟨ь⟩, they are palatalised as //t͡ʃ~c/, /d͡ʒ~ɟ/, and /ɲ//.
 At the beginning of a syllable, the letters Е, Ё, Ю, Я stands for //je, jo, ju, ja//.

-The letter Ӷ is not used in Amur dialect, while //r̥// is spelled РШ.

 Grammar

-Nivkh is an agglutinative synthetic language.
-It has a developed case system as well as other grammatical markers.
-The basic word order of Nivkh is subject–object–verb (SOV), the subject being frequently omitted in speech, similar to Korean.
-Nivkh is notable for the high degree of incorporation between words.
-For example, morphemes that express spatial relationships (prepositions or postpositions in many other languages) are incorporated into the noun to which they relate.
-Words consist of easily definable roots and productive grammatical morphemes, most of which are suffixes.
-Nivkh has no adjectives, but rather verbs that describe a state of being.
-There are only two verb tenses: non-future and future.
-The non-future form may combine with adverbials, as well as context, to indicate a time frame.
+Nivkh grammar is agglutinating with an SOV word order.
+Words consist of easily definable roots and productive morphemes, most of which are suffixes.
+There are no dedicated adjectives in Nivkh but the language has attributive verbs which precede their referent.

 As Russian has become the dominant language in all spheres of life, Nivkh grammar has changed in the last century.
 For example, Nivkh has recently begun to mark plurals on counting nouns and pairs, a change that originated from the grammar rules of Russian.
 However, it has been postulated that due to the vastly disparate grammatical structures of the two languages, grammatical interference has not been extensive.
 Simplification has occurred by borrowing Russian structure though.
 Due to the disuse of the language and the changing culture, many of the complex morphological aspects of Nivkh have been simplified or become obsolete.

-In a process referred to as obsolescence, things like the distinction between the morpheme for counting sledges and the morpheme for counting fishnets has disappeared, with speakers opting to use more general categories of counting numbers or other descriptors.
+As described earlier, Nivkh consonants undergo a form of lenition wherein the initial consonant of a morpheme is changed by the final segment of the preceding morpheme, and these possible alterations are reflected in the charts and examples below.

+The grammatical summary that follows is based mostly upon the Amur dialect, after Gruzdeva (1998).

+Nouns

+Nouns are formed by affixation of a noun root; of these affixes, only possession is expressed by prefixing, with various case and number distinctions expressed by suffixation.

+Overall, Nivkh nouns are constructed according to the following paradigm: